If you could make one small and easy tweak to your eating pattern and gain tons of health benefits, would you do it?

 You probably are thinking “Of course I would, but what’s the catch?”

 You may have heard about fasting, including intermittent fasting, on social media or in conversations with friends and family in recent years.
-While “fasting” can sound scary, especially if you have diabetes, there is a specific type of intermittent fasting called 12 hour intermittent fasting that has many health benefits.
-It is also super simple to follow, even for beginners – there really is no catch!
+While “fasting” can sound a bit daunting, especially if you have diabetes, there is a specific type of intermittent fasting called 12 hour intermittent fasting that has many health benefits.
+It is also super simple to follow, even for beginners.

 So what exactly is fasting?

 The definition of fasting according to Britannica is abstinence from food or drink or both for health, ritualistic, religious, or ethical purposes.
-Although lately we hear a lot of buzz around fasting, fasting is actually not new and it is not a fad.
-Fasting has been practiced by both humans and animals around the world for centuries.
+Although lately we have heard a lot of buzz about fasting, fasting is not new or a fad.
+Fasting has been practiced by humans and animals worldwide for centuries.

-There are several different types of fasting such as intermittent fasting, water only fasting, and Fasting Mimicking Diets have gained popularity in recent years.
+There are several different types of fasting such as intermittent fasting, water-only fasting, and Fasting Mimicking Diets, which have gained popularity in recent years.
 Before starting any type of fasting program, always talk to your doctor to see if it is safe and recommended for you.

 Intermittent fasting